TheSystemDevelopmentKit/thesdk_template/README.md

 Guidelines to follow
 - All component descriptions, called Entities, regardless of the used tool/language are located under Entities directory.
 - Git submodules are initiated with script init_submodules.sh.
-This is to give controlled method to select what submodules to init.
+This is to give controlled
+method to select what submodules to init.
 - Things are configured with script named configure, that generates the Makefile.
 - Things are executed with make <recipe>
 - 'configure && make' structure is used because by always following that we never need to document how to do configurations and executions.

+The main feature of TheSyDeKick is how to connect these objects together.
+- IO's are pointers to a Data field of an IO class instance.
+- Drivers write to that data field.
+- Input read from that data field.

+Following this guideline your entities retain compatibility with othe TheSyDeKick entities.
+See Entities/inv_sim/inv_sim/__init__.py for reference.

+- Entities are documented with docstrings.
+To read the documentation, e.g:
+> cd Entities/rtl
+> ./configure && make doc
+> firefox ./doc/build/html/index.html

 ## CLASS ORGANIZATION
+This is not a strict ruleset, rather a guideline how to ease your modeling tasks.

 The Entities and simulation setups are implemented as classes that
 cross-reference to each other without restrictions.
+(Hardware) modules are instantiated as object of that class.

-*EXAMPLE of class dependencies and relations
+* EXAMPLE of class hierarchy

-> system_abstract_class(thesdk,spectre,rtl)
+> system_parameter_class(thesdk,spectre,rtl)
 >           \                 /      /
 >            \               /      /
 >                "system_sim       /